Skip to content

 Recap:

-The LLaMa 2 models use Pre-RMSNorm (Root Mean Square Layer Normalization).
+The Llama models use Pre-RMSNorm (Root Mean Square Layer Normalization).
 Because of we perform Root Mean Square Layer Normalization before performing multiplication of current tensor with normalization weights tensor, we call this normalization stage as "pre-normalization".

 STAGE 6: Forward Pass Through Attention Pre-normalization Diagram Diagram: Forward Pass Through Attention Pre-normalization.
 For the complete diagram, click here.